 Despite the challenges presented by the Covid-19 pandemic, I am pleased to report that the Company has continued apace with its strategy to commercialise its graphene technologies and expand its portfolio of graphene products.
-In so doing, it is supported by the UK Government through the Innovate UK Ioan of £5 million, the £1.9 million development contract from DSTL as well as through the continued support of Lanstead.
+In so doing, it is supported by the UK Government through the Innovate UK Ioan of £5 million, the £1.9 million development contract from DSTL as well as through the continued support of I anstead by Versarien Korea Limited ("VKL"), with re-commissioning underway.

-In December 2020, we expanded our product portfolio with the acquisition of the Chemical Vapour Deposition ("CVD") assets and IP from Hanwha Aerospace Company Limited ("Hanwha").
-The CVD plant and equipment has now been successfully transferred from Hanwha to its new premises leased We continue to expand our global reach whilst focussing on the opportunities of the GSCALE project by Versarien Korea Limited ("VKL"), with re-commissioning underway.
 We have been assisted by our South Korean partner Graphene Lab Limited ("GLL") which, as previously announced, took a 15% stake in VKL as well as subscribing £1.93 million of new capital to Versarien.
 The VKL board has been strengthened by the appointment of three new local directors.

+In December 2020, we expanded our product portfolio with the acquisition of the Chemical Vapour Deposition ("CVD") assets and IP from Hanwha Aerospace Company Limited ("Hanwha").
+The CVD plant and equipment has now been successfully transferred from Hanwha to its new premises leased where a development and supply agreements have been signed.

 Significant progress has also been made with the GSCALE project, for which we have now purchased additional graphene production equipment at a cost approaching £1 million.
-Particular applications highlights include the impressive results in concrete where the mechanical properties have been improved and surface cracking reduced by using graphene additive and in textiles where a development and supply agreements have been signed.
+Particular applications highlights include the impressive results in concrete where the mechanical properties have been improved and surface cracking reduced by using graphene additive and in textiles